42atomys/webhooked/README.md

   # In this example we get the header `X-Hook-Secret` and compare it to a static
   # value.
 If the header value is equals to `test`, `foo` or `bar`, the webhook is
   # process.
 Else no process is handled and http server return a 401 error
+  #
+  # If you want to use insecure (not recommended), just remove security property
   security:
   - getHeader:
       name: X-Hook-Secret